Choosing a dog trainer

-A good trainer explains the why behind every piece of advice, comes to watch your dog at home, and works with rewards, never with a collar that hurts.
-Trust your gut too: this is the person you'll be making progress with.
-If they start talking about 'dominating' or 'submitting' your dog, walk away.
+A good trainer explains the why behind every piece of advice, comes to see your dog at home, and works with rewards, never with a collar that hurts.
+Your gut feeling counts too: if you click with them, go ahead; if not, look elsewhere.
+And if they talk about “dominating” or “submitting” your dog, walk away.

 Your dog's behaviour is a symptom, never the real problem.
-Pulling on the lead, barking, freezing: behind it there is almost always an unmet need, some fear, or a well-meaning human mistake.
-A good trainer looks for that cause instead of silencing the symptom.
-That's why the method matters as much as the person.
-A tool that works through pain (electronic collar, choke chain, prong collar) suppresses the behaviour without teaching the dog anything: the 'it works' effect is nothing more than fear-based inhibition, which damages your bond and can even breed aggression.
-Field comparisons prove it, right down to recall: you get at least as many results with rewards, without the stress.
+Pulling on the lead, barking, freezing on the spot: behind it there is almost always an unmet need, some fear, or a well-meaning human mistake.
+A good trainer looks for that cause instead of silencing the symptom, and that is where the method shows its true colours.
+A tool that works through pain, like an electric, choke or prong collar, suppresses the behaviour without teaching the dog anything: what looks like progress is often just fear keeping him quiet.
+That fear damages his relationship with you, and it can even trigger aggression.
+Studies comparing the two methods in the field confirm it, right down to the recall: rewards get results that are at least as good, without the stress.

 Good signs

-Four simple checks tell you almost everything about a trainer.
+With these four checks, you know almost everything about a trainer.

-Get them to explain their method from the very first chat
+Get them to explain their method from the first conversation

-Check that they come to your home and your environment
+Check that they come to your home, into your daily life

 Watch how they approach your dog

-Listen to how you feel after the first session
+Listen to your gut after the first session

-If a trainer suggests a muzzle to work safely with a reactive dog, that's not a bad sign.
-It's a temporary management tool, introduced gently by pairing it with something positive, never a punishment: you take it off as soon as the work allows.
+If a trainer suggests a muzzle in order to work safely with a reactive dog, that is not a bad sign.
+It is a temporary tool, there to protect you and other people while they work on the real cause.
+They pair it with good things, never with punishment, and take it off as soon as it is no longer needed.

 Trainer, behaviourist or vet?